Helping Cats and Dogs to Get Along

 Making the introductions: Keeping it friendly

 Depending on your pets prior experiences, genetics and personalities, the introduction process described below may take as little as one session, or as much as three to four weeks to complete.
-Note: If you have multiple dogs, its best to introduce the cat to one dog at a time.
+Note: If you have multiple dogs, it is best to introduce the cat to one dog at a time.

 - Pick a spacious room.
 Have a helper place your cat in his carrier on a table (or their lap).
 Enter the room from the opposite end with your dog on a flat collar and leash.